DevOps-Siba/git-for-devops/branching.md

-#This is for branching stratergy you need for gi:t
+#This is for branching stratergy you need for git

+Use this branching stratergy: